-1. Applications may be submitted online at www.immaculata.edu/gradapply

-Official transcripts from each undergraduate and graduate school attended should be sent directly to the Office of Graduate Admission from the school registrar(s).
-One recommendation completed by an academic professor or employer and forwards

-3. One recommendation completed by an academic professor or employer and forwarded directly to the Office of Graduate Admission.
+- 1. Applications may be submitted online at www.immaculata.edu/gradapply - 2.
+Official transcripts from each undergraduate and graduate school attended should be sent directly to the Office of Graduate Admission from the school registrar(s). - 3.
+One recommendation completed by an academic professor or employer and forwarded directly to the Office of Graduate Admission.